-Harlequin ducks are highly philopatric to breeding, molting, and wintering sites.
+Harlequin ducks are highly philopatric to breeding, molting, and wintering sites (Robertson and Goudie 1999, Robertson et al. 2000).
 This is an adaptive strategy in natural situations and predictable environments.
 It is not favorable in the face of dramatic environmental perturbations or rapidly changing land-use practices.
 It does not favor rapid recovery and colonization of new undisturbed sites.
 This strong philopatry may result in continued exposure to residual oil or delays in pioneering new nest sites once populations stabilize.
 Monitoring provides a direct approach to assess recovery.